robinagandhi/swa/pages/syllabus.md

 ## Textbooks

 Instead of a single textbook, I have identified a series of books available from the library as e-books.
-You will need to be on a campus network or VPN and authenticate with your user-id to access these books.
+You will need to use NU VPN and authenticate with your user-id to access these books.
 Alternatively, you could use single sign-on using your `@unomaha.edu` email on safari books online.

 * [Secure Coding Principles and Practice, By Mark G. Graff; Kenneth R. van Wyk](https://www.safaribooksonline.com/library/view/secure-coding-principles/0596002424)(Commonsense and lightweight approach to software security engineering.
 Lots of war stories from the authors)